Axolord/dyndns-netcup-go/README.md

 If you prefer to run the executeable directly without Docker or Podman, you have to build the executeable manually.

+> [!IMPORTANT]
-I am only partially supporting this setup, since it is inherited from upstream.
+> I am only partially supporting this setup, since it is inherited from upstream.

-If someone wants to help testing/maintaining this way of installation I am happy to reseive pull requests!
+> If someone wants to help testing/maintaining this way of installation I am happy to reseive pull requests!
-But since I am not using it myself, I am not feeling good about providing only partially tested executeables.
+> But since I am not using it myself, I am not feeling good about providing only partially tested executeables.

 With that out of the way, here are the steps:

 First, install [Go](https://golang.org/doc/install) as